wagjo/string-split/README.md

-# Various ways to split a string in a Clojure
+# to split a string in a Clojure

 This project demonstrates various ways to split a string in a Clojure.
-When choosing a particular variant, you have to keep following in mind:

-* check the requirements on the inputs
+When choosing a particular variant, do not forget to check the requirements on the inputs:

 * some variants work with collection of characters and support on the fly processing and infinite collections, some work only on strings already loaded in the memory.
 * do determine when to split a string, some variants take ordinary function, some just allows to specify char or set of chars on which to split
 * some variants cannot return 'whitespace chunks', which may be required in some cases.

 Similarly, when comparing which variant is better, consider following
 aspects:

 * how much time it takes to produce a result.
 This is easily measured with clojure.core/time or criterium benchmarking library
 * how much memory will be allocated for the result.
 This can be analyzed through any JVM profiler.
 * how many garbage (temporary objects) is created while computing result.
 This is a creepy performance hit, which can be analyzed with commercial JVM profilers, e.g. JProfiler.

+More notes:

 * everything implemented as both reducible and foldable collection